fibasile/fabacademy2014/public/classes/02_cad.md

 ###3D Modeling

-During the first assignment I had modeled a concept for my project using Modo, a quite advanced commercial software package I have used for some game development projects.
+During the first assignment I had modeled a concept for my project using Modo, a quite advanced commercial software package I have used in the past for some game development projects.
 The modeling approach I usually follow when using this package is called box-modeling: you start roughing up the shape you desire to achieve using cubes and other square shapes, then use the polygon subdivision features provided by the software to produce a smoother and more detailed version of the model, possibly making use of the "sculpting" tools.
 This approach works well for organic shapes, advanced texturing and static rendering, but often needs an additional step, basically redoing topology using only square polygons for creating low-poly versions suitable for realtime rendering.

 <div class="text-center" style="margin-bottom:20px;">